ScottGibb/Cups-Dymo-LabelWriter450/README.md

 Within this repository, there are two workflows:

-- Static Analysis: WHich performs Linting on all the main filetypes of this repository such as Dockerfiles, Markdown files and Shell Scripts.
+- Static Analysis: This performs Linting on all the main filetypes of this repository such as Dockerfiles, Markdown files and Shell Scripts.

 - Build: This performs the building of the Docker Image ensuring that it can be built.
-This is done using a Self Hosted GitHub Runner.
+This is done using a Self-hosted GitHub Runner.

 ## Useful Links